IlyaHrushhyov/Project_Manager/README.md

 # Project_Manager
-This is kind of project manager(like Jira etc.) that helps to manage projects.
+This project manager(like Jira etc.) that helps to manage projects.